AbhinayAmbati/offly/README.md

 ### Cache Not Working

-1. Check if service worker is active in DevTools â†’ Application â†’ Service Workers
+1. Check if service worker is active in DevTools → Application → Service Workers
-2. Verify cache entries in DevTools â†’ Application â†’ Cache Storage
+2. Verify cache entries in DevTools → Application → Cache Storage
 3. Enable debug mode in `.Offlyrc.json`:

 ```json